framejs/mixins/readme.md

 # Frame Mixins

+> NB.
+These mixins are in a very early stage and very likely to change.

 Frame mixins is a mixin library meant to speed up development and reduce the amount of boilerplate when creating web components.
 All mixins are written in Typescript, and is works great with [framejs/cli](https://github.com/framejs/cli)

 ## Development